 Several general principles are important for effective management of intellectual property (“IP”) rights in New Zealand.
 First, it is important to have an overall strategy to protect your IP.
 Second, IP may be protected differently in New Zealand than in the United States.
 Third, rights must be registered and enforced in New Zealand, under local laws.
 For example, your U.S. trademark and patent registrations will not protect you in New Zealand.
 There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
-Protection against unauthorized use in a country depends, basically, on the national laws of that country.
+Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
 However, most countries do offer copyright protection to foreign works under certain conditions, and these conditions have been greatly simplified by international copyright treaties and conventions.

 Granting patents is generally based on a first-to-file [or first-to-invent, depending on the country], first-in-right basis.
 Similarly, registering trademarks is based on a first-to-file [or first-to-use, depending on the country], first-in-right basis, so you should consider how to obtain patent and trademark protection before introducing your products or services to the New Zealand market.
-It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government cannot enforce rights for private individuals in New Zealand.
+It is vital that companies understand that intellectual property is primarily a private right, and that the U.S. government cannot enforce rights for private individuals in New Zealand.
 It is the responsibility of the rights’ holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.

 In any foreign market companies should consider several general principles for effective protection of their intellectual property.
-For background, please link to our article on and for more resources.
+For background, link to our article onProtecting Intellectual Property and Stopfakes.gov for more resources.

-IP Attaché Contact for New Zealand
+The IP Contact for New Zealand is:

-Address: U.S. Embassy, Bangkok
+Address: U.S. Embassy, Bangkok, Thailand